carlos-crempe/starcitizen-hangar-scheduler/README.md

 ## Installation

 No installation is required.
-Simply open the `index.html` file in a browser to run the application.
+You can use it live on [github pages](https://carlos-crempe.github.io/starcitizen-hangar-scheduler/) or just download `index.html` file and open in a browser to run the application.

 ---